 Thing is, in both anime and official rules, Slifer is sent to the graveyard at the end phase.
 And not just its controller's end phase (which would have given Pharaoh one turn to use him), but also at the opponent's end phase, meaning even if Jaden couldn't have beaten Slifer in battle, he could remove him by just ending his turn.

 From there, it'd be difficult to call the duel because we don't know what Yugi would draw, but Jaden seems to have the advantage, having both a field spell and strong monster fielded while Yugi's hand carries several tribute-needing monsters that wouldn't be easy to summon from an empty field.

 Why Most Fans Want Yugi to Win

 Even if I disagree, I understand the Yugi-won perspective.
 Yugi is the original protagonist, giving him many nostalgia points, and the original series had a much better English dub than GX's garbage translation.
 Thus, many remember Yugi as the competent King of Games while Jaden is that guy from the series not worth watching, so most fans simply want Yugi to win.

 But Jaden supporters exist, especially ones who witnessed the far-superior English sub of GX, and by examining each point of Jaden's duel against Yugi, we see just how far the writers had to stretch to end with a seeming-advantage for Yugi.
 Had they provided Jaden the pro-level cards Yugi employed, not have given Jaden three random self-sabotaging spells, or not granted Yugi an absurdly-overpowered anime-exclusive like Cards of Sanctity, Jaden would have seized the victory.

-But for now, as we eagerly await any future Yugi and Jaden anime appearances, cast your thoughts on the outcome above, and I welcome any (polite) debate in the comments below!
+But for now, as we eagerly await any future Yugi and Jaden anime appearances, share your own thoughts on this match and I'll see you at our next Yu-Gi-Oh duel review!

 Questions & Answers